mococa/ns-chat/README.md

 Then add `externals: ['_http_common', 'encoding'],` on Nullstack webpack config.
 You can put it in the return of the `server` function, as we're using prisma.

+Then run `yarn migrate`, and choose migration name, like "init".

-Then run the app in development mode:
+Now you'll be able to run the app in development mode:

 `npm start` or `yarn start`